alienresident/style-tiles/README.md

 Currently, the examples utilizes a few open source fonts  (that are available at Google Fonts).
 I have added the option to inline the fonts but they will significantly increase the size of the css (not a good solution for production).

 If people are interested I may expand to incorporating some other type services.

++ Way to control the what links are available on the index page.
+The idea is that you may want to control the visibility of the links on the index page.
+For example, on a second round of iteration you may not want the link to version 2 (if the the clients rejected it) to be still visible.